gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 This Software Requirements Specification describes the functional and non-functional requirements for RiverRecords, version 1.0.
 RiverRecords is a full-stack web application designed to serve fly fishing anglers with automated river condition monitoring, community hatch reporting, a personal catch log with immutable conditions snapshots, and an AI-powered trip planning assistant.

 This document covers the complete scope of the v1.0 initial build.
-Two feature areas — condition-based alert notifications and personal conditions analysis — have been defined and scoped but explicitly deferred to future versions.
+Two feature areas: condition-based alert notifications and personal conditions analysis have been defined and scoped but explicitly deferred to future versions.
 Their data models are included in this document so that their future implementation requires no schema changes.

 ### 1.2 Document Conventions